Semmoro/Shiro-AI-Assistent/README.md

   She will then try to communicate with you in that style.

   Example: my_prompt = "Describe here how you want your Shiro to behave.
 This is completely up to you."

+3) Download the TTS-model for Shiro, you need choose model with your own language, after put it in root directory and specifi the road in module ears.py in variable model.
+Example: model = Model("vosk-model-small-ru-0.22")

+  You need to download model from official vosk site.
+Link: https://alphacephei.com/vosk/models